About

 Spirituality Studies fully respects the evaluations of its reviewers and makes its decisions as follows:

-If both reviewers recommend publishing the manuscript, it is accepted.
+If both reviewers recommend that the manuscript be published, it will be accepted.

-If both reviewers recommend not publishing the manuscript, it is rejected.
+If both reviewers recommend that the manuscript not be published, it will be rejected.

-If one or both reviewers recommend revising the manuscript, the author(s) is asked to re-elaborate on it.
+If one or both reviewers recommend that the manuscript be revised, the author(s) will be asked to revise the manuscript.
 The revised manuscript is reviewed repeatedly by the same reviewers.

-If reviewers significantly diverge in their conclusions, the final decision on acceptance or rejection of the manuscript is made by the Editor-in-Chief.
+If the reviewers significantly differ in their conclusions, the Editor-in-Chief makes the final decision to accept or reject the manuscript.

 Submissions